Incense In The Wind

 I think this is an incense to respect.

 The sticks are 9 inches long, with 7 inches of crumbly black paste hand-rolled onto plain hand-cut bamboo splints.
 The paste has a covering of brown powder which has a lovely fragrance.
 When I started this blog I thought that the powder on the outside of the incense sticks was the fragrant masala.
 As I learned more, my understanding was that the fragrant ingredients (ground dried ingredients and/or oils and perfumes) was mixed into the paste, and that the powder is there partly to stop the sticks from gluing together as they dry, and partly as a decoration and/or a sign that this is a masala style incense.
 However, there are texts which indicate that the powder (called Melnoorva) can also be fragrant.
 There are two powders - Noorva, which is the dried fragrant ingredients (or masala), which is added to the paste before it is rolled (or extruded) onto the bamboo, and Melnoorva, which is the powder on the outside, which may or may not also be fragrant.
-The difficulty I find is that the powder often absorbs the fragrant oils in the paste (or added later by spraying or dipping), so it can be difficult to identify is the powder is fragrant in itself, or has absorbed the fragrance from elsewhere.
+The difficulty I find is that the powder often absorbs the fragrant oils in the paste (or added later by spraying or dipping), so it can be difficult to identify if the powder is fragrant in itself, or has absorbed the fragrance from elsewhere - perhaps from dipping or pouring after the stick has been made.
 There is a certain cool volatility which always suggest to me that a liquid perfume or oil has been used.
 This is a sherbet sweet, flowery fragrance supported by creamy woods, mostly sandalwood.
 It is sublime.
 Very inviting.

 The burn is steady and gentle, throwing up an acceptable blue grey column of smoke - neither too much nor too little.
 The sticks last between 45 and 50 minutes.
 The scent is gentle but affirmative, unfolding meaningfully but unassertively into the spaces in the room.
 It's a little dry for me, holding me back from a really high score.
 Spicy, woody, with some floral notes.
 It's kind of sombre rather than fun.
 I note that I made similar comments last time.
 This is a blend rather than a single fragrance, so is one of the early blends - much earlier than Sugandha Shringar which appeared in 1963 and is claimed as the first blended (as opposed to single scent) incense stick.
 I do have an interest in historic incense - especially incense milestones, so I have respect for this Cycle Brand Yagna.
 Last time I gave this a score of 40, which tipped it over the line from Decent Stuff to Heavenly, and is my highest rated Cycle Brand incense.
 I'm not sure I can keep it in that category, and will lower the score slightly.
 This may be because the packet is old, so I will buy a fresh packet and revisit this later.